 How to Serve Whole30 Cauliflower Fried Rice

 Once you have the base for the cauliflower rice, you can customize the rice any way you like.

-I like to serve it with freshly sliced green onions on top and add a protein to make a full meal out of it, but you could easily keep this vegetarian and/or serve smaller portions to use as a side dish instead of a main course.
+I like to serve it with freshly sliced green onions on top and add a protein to make a full meal out of it, but you could easily keep this vegetarian and/or serve smaller portions to use as a side dish instead of the main course.

 Another great way to serve it is in a nice warm bowl of comforting chicken noodle soup (stay tuned- my favorite recipe coming soon!).
 By replacing the noodles with this cauliflower rice recipe you get another healthy, low carb comfort food option.